This Stuffed Turkey Breast is a fave go-to meal for me. There are endless substitutions and variations.

 I was sitting in my office today chatting with a girlfriend.
 She is prepping/training for a fitness competition.
 I have a couple friends doing these.
 Wow ladies: I admit I admire your perseverance and dedication.
 I know you don’t know what you are capable of until you are in it, but when you tell me about things like carb cycling (super low carb diet, then high, zig-zagging back and forth), cutting (restricting, watching every calorie, sodium intake), pre-show dehydration, (up to 12L water per day, then cut down to less than 1L), or even an hour of cardio every day, well, the thought inspires me to start “juicing” and by “juicing” I mean grabbing a bottle of wine and drinking it.
 It’s grape juice essentially.
 It counts.
-I have heard you expressing your frustration at the mouth watering Paleo desserts I have been posting that are grain-, dairy-, and refined sugar-free, but are still not allowed on your meal plans.
+I have heard you express your frustration at the mouth-watering Paleo desserts I have been posting that are grain-, dairy-, and refined sugar-free, but are still not allowed on your meal plans.
 With the amount of substitutions you can make (cranberries instead of figs, even chicken instead of turkey) this is something you can eat!
-It is also something you can do up ahead of time and freeze for those last min dinner needs.
+It is also something you can do up ahead of time and freeze for those last-minute dinner needs.

 - 12 figs, sliced